gem5/gem5/util/m5/README.md

 running these tests under gem5, set the RUNNING_IN_GEM5 environment variable which will tell the test to expect the trigger mechanism to actually work.

+A junit test exists for the Java jar, in a file named 'OpsTest.java'.
+That test can be run on its own through its own main function, or through the junit framework.

 # Command line utility